ZacGeurts/dosbox-libretro-AI/README.md

 # DOSBOX-Grok3-AI<BR />

 # Currently down for updates.
 Overwrote some code before uploading.
+Expect segfault or worse while this message is up.

 This is a test.
 I currently recommend either DOSBOX Svn or DOSBOX Pure (or vice versa)<BR />
 Why not try it with those?
 I want something old to update.
 This for fun, nothing much else.<BR />